hurtigruten/enzo/README.md

 Some nice side effects include **faster** execution (mainly due to an asynchronous request pool saturating Bizlogic more effectiviely), **safer** operation (provided by Deno's security model, and the compiled Typescript) increased **portability** (can be run on Mac, Linux, and Windows).

-Running javascript server-side spells Node in capital letters, but I decided to go for Deno for its built-in Typescript support, security model, and because node_modules is plain ugly.
-As of writing this, Deno has not reached 1.0 yet.
+Running javascript server-side spells Node.js in capital letters, but I decided to go for Deno for its built-in Typescript support, security model, and because node_modules is plain ugly.
 Should Deno flop like Dart or Apple Maps, the source code is minimal and can very easily be executed using Node.

 In the future, we could look at building new capabilities into the application such as middleware to offer APIs, dynamically produce the custom search rules in Seaware, a cache to store results locally, and maybe even introducing new Seaware API calls.